percona/pbm-docs/docs/reference/contributing.md

 There are many ways how you can contribute:

-* Submit bug reports or feature requests
+* Submit bug reports or feature requests.
-* Submit a code patch
+* Submit a code patch.
-* Contribute to documentation
+* Contribute to documentation.

 # Submit bug reports or feature requests